bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 Naming rules:

-- Context names all begin `MoodleNet.` and are named in plural where possible.
+- Context names all begin `CommonsPub.` and are named in plural where possible.
 - Everything within a context begins with the context name and a `.`
 - Ecto schemas should be named in the singular
 - Database tables should be named in the singular